-When we first wear hearing aids, we hear lots of sounds all at once (that we haven't heard in years!)
-Even if the hearing aid volume is set just right, these sounds can be slightly jarring because our brain has forgotten how to prioritize them.
-When we were younger, our brains knew how to “screen back” less important sounds, like the hum of a refrigerator or the furnace blowing air.
-With hearing aids, our brains must get reacquainted with background sounds and learn how to “ignore” them.
-This can take a little while, so give it some time.
+Sound confusion.
+When you wear your new hearing aids, you will hear lots of sounds all at once.
+Even if the hearing aid volume is set just right, these ambient sounds can be slightly jarring because your brain has forgotten how to prioritize them.
+It typically takes a couple of weeks before your brain gets reacquainted with background sounds and learns how to “ignore” them.